TomBric/stratux-radar-display/README.md

 ![Display photo](https://github.com/TomBric/stratux-radar-display/blob/main/no-code/images/StratuxRadar.jpg)

 ## Hardware-List
 - Raspberry Hardware: Since the code is pure python, no special hardware is required.
 I recommend a current "raspbian standard desktop os" as operating system.
-Performance requirements are not so high, so I recommend a "Rasperry Zero WH 512MByte RAM".
+Performance requirements are not so high, so I recommend a "Rasperry Zero W 512MByte RAM".
 Normal Raspberry 3B or 4 are also possible (but not tested by me).
 The Raspi Zero has the smallest form factor and best battery consumption.
-- Epaper-Display: Waveshare 18057 3.7inch e-Paper HAT: Directly mountable on the Raspi as a HAT.
-Alternatively Waveshare 18381 3.7inch e-Paper Display + Waveshare Universal e-Paper Raw Panel Driver HAT 13512.
-The advantage of the latter is a better form factor for mounting it into some cases.
+- Waveshare 18381 3.7inch e-Paper Display + Waveshare Universal e-Paper Raw Panel Driver HAT 13512.
 Please make sure to switch the "Display Config" switch to A.
+(Alternatively Waveshare 18057 3.7inch e-Paper HAT: Directly mountable on the Raspi as a HAT, if you buy an Raspi Zero WH, but then you can't connect the buttons).

 ![Epaper photo](https://github.com/TomBric/stratux-radar-display/blob/main/no-code/images/Epaper_3in7.jpg)